Lotus Notes Forensics – Searching and Carving Out Evidences

 Using this Advanced level filtering, the Lotus Notes Forensics become easier and quicker to find suspected files. on the basis of date, it can filter by setting To and From, by checking or unchecking the Exclude Deleted Items option deleted folders can be excluded or included for the investigation.

-- Advance Level Setting: Using Advanced level features you can get information about internet header, NSF encryption file type, information in HTML format & Rich Text Format.
+Advance Level Setting: Using Advanced level features you can get information about internet header, removes local NSF security, information in HTML format & Rich Text Format.
 All such information is very helpful for a fornicator.

 Get Status Report: After the end of the successful operation, the software provides users with status reports.
 It shows all the statistics of the file including exact figures.
 This helps users with further investigation & analysis that might be required in future.

 Note: In case users do not want to get the files in PST format, they can opt for the Lotus Notes Converter Tool which enables users to convert the NSF file into different file formats like MSG, MBOX, PDF, HTML, EML, etc.

 We recommend using this tool for those who are facing inconvenience in performing Lotus Notes NSF Forensics.
 Evidently, the simple way is to use Lotus Notes to Outlook Converter and search out the hidden evidence of suspected files.